 The optical fakery to depict tropical Brazil fares better than the screenplay’s dime-store racial attitudes.
 Chris Leiningen treats ‘his’ Indians as if they were mindless children, and struts his Anglo superiority in the old-fashioned God-in-his-domain style.
 We’re supposed to judge him benevolent because he doesn’t beat the natives, as does his unpleasant planter neighbor Gruber, a very Nazi-like John Dierkes.
 But Leiningen’s every instruction remains a boss-man threat or insult.
 The attitude is that Leiningen is the white master come to conquer the hellish wilderness.
 The Indians were just savages in the forest until he came along and made wage slaves out of them.

-Don’t keep your hopes up for a tropical bathtub scene, as in the steamy rubber plantation pre-Code Red Dust.
+Don’t get your hopes up for a tropical bathtub scene, as in the steamy rubber plantation pre-Code Red Dust.
 Thanks to Christopher’s frosty attitude toward sex, Joanna’s efforts go for naught until the ants finally show up, none too soon for adventure fans growing weary of soap opera.
 Joanna wins her husband’s respect by standing with him to defend the homestead.
 She even uses her presence as the wedge to retain his skittish native workforce.
 “Leiningen doesn’t run!
 Leiningen’s woman doesn’t run!”
 Ideal colonial wives also do what’s needed to keep the natives in their place.
 Neither disease, parasites, poisonous snakes nor headhunters must deter cocoa production.
 The hot chocolate must flow!

 The Naked Jungle generated ‘playground cred’ back in the day when us 4th graders gathered to compare notes on what we had seen on TV.
 I heard about this movie long before I saw it, and my classmates’ exaggerations included gory descriptions of animals and people being consumed alive by ants.
 We kids understood ants, as Southern California was then overrun by fierce red biters from the desert.
 1954 was definitely the year for ants, what with the big ones featured over at Warner Bros..

 George Pal’s ant attack is still fairly impressive, thanks to a flurry of imaginative optical shots engineered by John P. Fulton.
 Piles of real ants are seen in close-ups and shown swarming over foreground objects matted in front of location footage (from Florida, we’re told).
 Some brave stunt players allow hundreds of real ants to crawl over them, creating images that will make sensitive viewers’ skin crawl.
 For wider shots the all-devouring ant horde is depicted with mattes showing a red-brown carpet spreading across the landscape.
-Rather than show a stack of matte shot images, let me link to the thorough NZ Pete Matte Shot Page from 2010 on this show.
+Rather than show a stack of matte shot images, let me link to the thorough NZ Pete Matte Shot Page on this show from 2010.
 Plenty of examples there.

 In medium and longer shots it looks as though dyed oatmeal or something similar has been tossed on the actors to represent the attacking insects.
 Modern CGI effects would surely come up with more dynamic visuals, but these are quite good.
 I believe we got a dose of CGI army ants in Spielberg’s 2008 Indiana Jones and the Kingdom of the Crystal Skull.
 I don’t remember being impressed, though.